12 Reasons Why Pothos Leaves are Turning Yellow & How to Solve Them

 Pothos, Scindapsus aureus

-Extreme temperatures, either too cold or too hot will reduce growth which will cause the leaves to start turning yellow.
+Extreme temperatures, either too cold or too hot will reduce growth causing the leaves to start turning yellow.
 Sudden drops in temperature from cold drafts will lead to reduced growth which will cause yellowing and death of the plant.
 On the other hand, very high temperatures will cause the plant to become dehydrated which causes the leaves to turn yellow and die.

 How to fix it